Conflict Is Evolving. Are You Ready? Richard Is.

 Former Intelligence Officer

 Former Defense Intelligence Agency (DIA) intelligence officer in the Intelligence Community’s Prisoner of War (POW)/Missing in Action (MIA) Analytic Cell.
 The Cell provides intelligence support to military personnel recovery efforts for POW/MIAs, hostages, and kidnapped individuals worldwide.
 The Cell also currently supports unresolved U.S. and allied kidnapping cases by politically motivated anti-U.S. groups around the world.
+This national security experience is invaluable to Richard’s understanding of Law of War compliance.

 Army JAG Officer

-As a Judge Advocate in the U.S. Army (National Guard) Judge Advocate General’s Corps (JAG Corps), Richard received formal Law of War military legal training.
+As a Judge Advocate in the U.S. Army (National Guard) Judge Advocate General’s Corps (JAG Corps), Richard received formal Law of War and national security law training.
 He currently faithfully serves both his country and state of South Carolina as a Judge Advocate, and Richard feels privileged to be able to serve in this capacity.

 *This website has no affiliation with or endorsement by the Department of Defense, and Richard acts in a civilian capacity while representing clients for Conflict Orbit, LLC.